A summary of the list of recommendations on the implementation of the OBBBA in Colorado regarding public benefits systems and work requirements.

 DENVER, CO — May 16, 2025 — On Friday, Governor Jared Polis vetoed Senate Bill 25-005, the Worker Protection Act, a critical bill that sought to level the playing field for Colorado’s workers by eliminating our state’s “second election” requirement when forming a union.
 Colorado is the only state in the country that forces workers to win not just one, but two elections to negotiate a union security agreement.
 With his veto of this bill — which passed both chambers of the General Assembly with significant support — Governor Polis has once again turned his back on Colorado workers seeking fair wages, good benefits, and safe working conditions.

-Colorado’s current law not only requires workers to win a second election to bargain over union security — they must also win by a super-majority of 75%.
+Making matters worse, Colorado’s law requires that pro-union votes win that second election by a super-majority of 75%.
 According to the Colorado Fiscal Institute, this requirement is one reason why union membership in our state is at 6.9%, well below the national average of 10%.
 This mirrors union membership rates of Republican-led right-to-work states, where union security agreements are banned outright.

 Workers covered by a union contract earn more than a non-unionized peer in the same sector with similar levels of education and experience.
 They are also more likely to have employer-provided health insurance and retirement benefits.
 Workers in states with anti-union policies earn 3.2% less than their counterparts in states without such laws.
 This matters for Colorado, where the top 10% take home just under half of all income earned in our state.